10% discount on your first order – Use code: FIRST10

 • SURFACE MOUNTED LIGHTS – Lights that sit directly on the ceiling itself and shine light straight down are known as surface mounted lights.
 They’re a particularly good choice for those who enjoy recessed lights but do not have the appropriate ceilings for them.

-LED lights for living room spaces are surging in popularity.
+LED living room lights are surging in popularity.
 With their many benefits, it is easy to see exactly why that is.

 • LONG LIFESPAN – Where halogen bulbs tend to last only 1,000 hours, LED bulbs are rated to last tens of thousands of hours.
 This will limit the frequency with which you will need to replace the lights.